test-results-reporter/testbeats-examples/java-testng/README.md

 1. Compile the test classes
 2. Execute all tests defined in `testng.xml`
 3. Generate JUnit XML reports in `target/surefire-reports/`
-4. Capture screenshots for failed tests in `target/screenshots/`
+4. Capture screenshots for failed tests and embed them in TestNG HTML reports

 **Screenshot Capture:**
-- Screenshots are automatically captured when a test fails
+- Screenshots are automatically captured when a test fails via `ScreenshotListener`
 - Screenshots are saved to `target/screenshots/` directory
 - Filename format: `{ClassName}_{MethodName}_{Timestamp}.png`
+- Screenshots are embedded in TestNG HTML reports using `Reporter.log()` - you'll see clickable thumbnail links in the report
+- Screenshots are also added to JUnit XML reports in `<system-out>` section using `[[ATTACHMENT|path]]` format, which is recognized by tools like TestBeats, Allure, etc.
 - Screenshots are included in GitHub Actions artifacts for easy debugging

 ### Publishing Results to TestBeats